oleh-polishchuk/mev/mev-api/README.md

-# SQL Client for MongoDB [Backend app]
+# SQL Client for MongoDB [spring-app]

-This application provides an API that is used by Angular application and helps you build queries for MongoDb based on Queries provided in SQL.
+This application provides an API that is used by Node application to convert sql query to mongo query.

 ## Technologies